dstroud/dreamsequence_dev/README.md

 ![dreamsequence](doc/dash_1.svg)

 - On the left, transport status is displayed.
 This glyph also acts as a metronome, blinking in time with song tempo.
-Default time signature is 4/4 and can be changed using `SONG>>Beats per bar/Beat length`.
+The first beat of a new measure is emphasized with a darker glyph.
+The default time signature is 4/4 and can be changed using `SONG>>Beats per bar/Beat length`.
 - On the right, the elapsed play time is displayed.
-To instead view the estimated time remaining in the arrangement, choose the `Metro T-` option in preferences.
+To instead view the estimated time remaining in the arrangement, choose the "Metro T-" option in preferences.

 --------------------------------------------------------------------------------